Riverajakob11/Glass/README.md

 About this skin
 ===============
-Simply Black is a simple rainmeter theme for Rainmeter.It retrieves information like CPU and RAM usage,network speed,disk space and more
-.Download it on my deviantart profile:www.jakobaindreas.deviantart.com
+Simply Black is a simple rainmeter theme for Rainmeter.It retrieves information like CPU and RAM usage,network speed,disk space and more.Download it on my deviantart profile:www.jakobaindreas.deviantart.com

 Edit Code
 =========